CS455-Project/CS455-Assignment-1/README.md

 ## Requirements
-For local deployment, this app requires `.NET Core SDK 8.0.107` and `node.js` to be installed on the system.
+- For local deployment, this app requires `.NET Core SDK 8.0.107` and `node.js` to be installed on the system.
+- For running load-time tests, please install Chrome WebDriver

 ## Instructions
 To run the application locally, follow the following steps &rarr;